 Past Exploratory Research Projects

-CESM has provided funding since 2011 in support of diverse pilot research and community development projects focused on the environmental and social impacts of hard-rock and rock-product mining industries.
-These projects have consistently produced a greater than 10-fold return on investment and the participating investigators have contributed innovative advances to the CESM mission.
-The Exploratory Research Program helps facilitate broad cross-campus collaboration between UArizona academic partners to enhance sustainable mining practices in Arizona.
+CESM pilot research and community development projects have been pursued since 2011.
+CESM's exploratory research helps facilitate broad cross-campus collaboration between UArizona academic partners to enhance sustainable mining practices in Arizona.
 Scroll down to view past exploratory research projects.
 Click here to browse current exploratory research projects.

 Featured Past Projects